Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Jennifer Caseldine-Bracht Link

-Stuart Collins joined Purdue Global (formerly Kaplan University) as a full-time faculty member in 2012.
+Stuart Collins joined Purdue Global as a full-time faculty member in 2012.
 He currently oversees courses on American government and community engagement within the Department of Humanities and Social Sciences.
 He teaches a number of career, history, and political science courses.
 Collins has received a number of awards during his time at the University, including commendations for curriculum design and leadership.
 He also helms the Faculty Interdisciplinary Roundtable, a quarterly symposium that hosts University faculty who discuss a wide variety of academic topics.

 Education: MA, Villanova University; MS, University of Florida; BS, University of Florida